 †Three later withdrawn within EU for commercial reasons (two filgrastim, one somatropin)

 This table does not include all markets that have adopted biosimilar guidelines, but lists those that are generally recognized as frontrunners with biosimilar legislation and licensing.
-In developing countries like China and India, formal biosimilar regulatory frameworks have now been introduced but it is important to note that numerous follow-on biologic products – often referred to as biosimilars in the media and the literature – were approved before this time.
+In developing countries like China, Russia, and India, formal biosimilar regulatory frameworks have now been introduced but it is important to note that numerous follow-on biologic products – often referred to as biosimilars in the media and the literature – were approved before this time.
 Because these products have generally not been developed according to rigorous international standards, they should be regarded as “copy biologics” rather than biosimilars.
 The same situation applies in many Latin American countries.